ADHD and Sleep

-Attention-Deficit/Hyperactivity Disorder (ADHD) is a disorder that begins in childhood and encompasses symptoms of inattention, hyperactivity, and impulsivity.
+Attention-deficit/hyperactivity disorder (ADHD) is a disorder that encompasses symptoms of inattention, hyperactivity, and impulsivity.
 These symptoms interfere with functioning at school, at work, and in social situations.
-ADHD is present in approximately 5% of children, and it is more common in boys.
-For a majority of people the disorder continues into adulthood, though careful managing can greatly improve quality of life for people with ADHD.
+ADHD is a chronic condition that persists into adulthood for a majority of people, but mindful symptom management can greatly improve quality of life for people with ADHD.

-What’s the Connection Between ADHD and Sleep?
+What is the Connection Between ADHD and Sleep?

 Many people with ADHD experience daytime sleepiness and difficulty waking up as a result of poor sleep.
 Others experience restless, non-refreshing sleep with multiple nighttime awakenings.

-- Circadian Rhythm Sleep Disorder: Most individuals with ADHD, particularly adolescents, are more alert in the evening.
+Most individuals with ADHD, particularly adolescents, are more alert in the evening.
 This atypical schedule can make it difficult to honor work or school commitments.
-A smaller pineal gland, irregularities in clock genes, and later melatonin release may be responsible for circadian rhythm sleep disorders in people with ADHD.
+A smaller pineal gland, irregularities in the body’s internal clock, and delayed melatonin release may contribute to circadian rhythm sleep disorders in people with ADHD.

 Sleep Tips for Children and Adults With ADHD and Sleep Problems